 For best results, divide plants in spring or fall

-The best time for division sometimes depends on the type of plant being divided (see Techniques for Dividing Perennials).
+The best time for division sometimes depends on the type of plant being divided.
 Ornamental grasses respond better to spring division, while astilbes, irises, and peonies are partial to fall division.
 The area of the country you live in may also dictate the best time of the year to divide perennials.
 In areas that experience early frosts and harsh winter weather, plants divided in fall may not have enough time to establish roots before the ground freezes, and may be subject to frost heave.
 To safeguard against that, spring division and transplanting is the only option.
 Gardeners in warmer climes have more options for dividing and transplanting because of the longer growing season.

 And although some perennials can be divided at any time during the growing season in a pinch, no matter what area of country you’re in, it’s best not to divide during the hot summer months or when plants are channeling all their energy into foliage and flower growth.
 Early spring and early fall are the best times of the year to divide perennials to provide transplants with enough time to devote to root growth before the hot or cold weather sets in.